Cavity wall insulation

 Installing wall insulation is one of the most cost-effective improvements you can make to your home.
 The savings you make on your heating bills means insulation could pay for itself in as little as nine months.

-The picture above shows the difference between cavity walls and solid walls.
-The pattern of the bricks can often be an indication of the type of wall you might have.
+The picture above shows a solid wall (left) and a cavity wall (right).
+The brick pattern can often be an indication of the type of wall you might have.

 If your home was built from 1920 onwards, it’s likely to have cavity walls.
-The cavity should be at least 50mm wide and the walls need to be in good condition to be suitable for cavity wall insulation.
+To be suitable for cavity wall insulation, the cavity should be at least 50mm wide and the walls need to be in good condition.

-If your house was built in the past 10 years, it’s likely that the cavity walls have already been insulated.
+If your house was built in the past 20 years, it’s likely that the cavity walls were insulated when they were built.

-Provided the insulation material is installed correctly and is water-repellent, damp shouldn’t be an issue.
+But provided the insulation material is water-repellent and is installed correctly, damp shouldn’t be an issue.

 Any installer registered with the Cavity Insulation Guarantee Agency (CIGA) should check whether your home is suitable.
 Their work and materials will be covered by a 25-year guarantee.

-In early 2011 Which? uncovered some bad practices when it came to getting advice about cavity-wall insulation for a house prone to damp problems.
-You can read our advice about damp risks and watch our undercover insulation video.
+In early 2011, Which? uncovered some bad practice when it came to getting advice about cavity-wall insulation for a house prone to damp.
+Visit our guide to damp problems in cavity walls for details.

 Planning permission is not normally required for wall insulation.